 For children, complementary health approaches were most often used for back or neck pain, other musculoskeletal conditions, head or chest colds, anxiety or stress, attention-deficit hyperactivity disorder (ADHD) or attention-deficit disorder (ADD), and insomnia or trouble sleeping.

-For more information from the NHIS study on children’s use of complementary health approaches, including natural products and mind and body practices, visit the National Center for Complementary and Integrative Health’s (NCCIH) NHIS Statistics pages at nccih.nih.gov/research/statistics/NHIS/2012.
+For more information from the NHIS study on children’s use of complementary health approaches, visit the National Center for Complementary and Integrative Health’s (NCCIH) NHIS Statistics pages at nccih.nih.gov/research/statistics/NHIS/2012.

 2 This does not include vitamins and minerals.

 Other studies show that children in the United States who use or are given complementary health approaches vary in age and health status.
 For example: